Company Secretarial Software UK: What Self-Filing Directors Need

 -

 Identity verification tracking — the new identity verification requirement (effective November 2025) adds another compliance layer.
 Software should track verification status for every director and PSC across all your companies.
+Run our free identity verification readiness check to find out where each director currently stands before evaluating tools.

 -